2025–26 Wofford Terriers men's basketball team

-The 2025–26 Wofford Terriers men's basketball team represents Wofford College during the 2025–26 NCAA Division I men's basketball season.
-The Terriers, led by first-year head coach Kevin Giltner, play their home games at Jerry Richardson Indoor Stadium in Spartanburg, South Carolina as members of the Southern Conference (SoCon).
+The 2025–26 Wofford Terriers men's basketball team represented Wofford College during the 2025–26 NCAA Division I men's basketball season.
+The Terriers, led by first-year head coach Kevin Giltner, played their home games at Jerry Richardson Indoor Stadium in Spartanburg, South Carolina as members of the Southern Conference (SoCon).

 Previous season

 The Terriers finished the 2024–25 season 19–16, 10–8 in SoCon play, to finish in sixth place.
 They defeated East Tennessee State, VMI, and Furman to win the SoCon tournament championship, earning the Terriers their first trip to the NCAA tournament since 2019.
 In the NCAA tournament, Wofford would receive the #15 seed in the Midwest Region, where they would lose in the First Round to #2 region seed Tennessee.

 On September 12, 2025, it was announced that the school would be firing head coach Dwight Perry, after just two seasons.
 Ten days later, on September 22, the school officially announced that they would be hiring Virginia Tech assistant and Wofford alumnus Kevin Giltner to be the team's new head coach.